Please navigate to the type of activity in which you are presenting.

 The following are items you must provide to the CPD Coordinator:

 Generally, the description is just one or two short paragraphs in length.
-The paragraph(s) describes the content of the presentation and presenters are indicated in a final line.
+The paragraph(s) describes the content of the presentation and presenters are indicated in either the first or final line.
 A description example is available in #7 below for your reference.

 The participants will have access to your PowerPoint presentation (mandatory) and Paper/Handouts (optional) via a link in the description of the Recorded CPD.

 Law Society staff read a short bio in the introduction of the Recorded CPD.
+Please let us know if your bio is already included in your presentation.
 Note that your introduction may not be read at the same time you record your presentation.

 Recorded CPD are online presentations heavily dependent on a PowerPoint.